OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 # If not already done, export OPAE_PLATFORM_ROOT to the PR build tree directory
 $ export OPAE_PLATFORM_ROOT=<path to pr build tree>

+# If not already done, export OFS_PLATFORM_AFU_BBB to the clone of ofs-platform-afu-bbb repository which contains PIM files and AFU examples.
+$ export OFS_PLATFORM_AFU_BBB=<path to ofs-platform-afu-bbb>

 # Quartus Tools
 # Note, QUARTUS_HOME is your Quartus installation directory, e.g. $QUARTUS_HOME/bin contains Quartus executable.